History Of Christmas

 Jeremiah 10:2-4 says: “Thus said YHVH, Learn not the way of the heathen, and be not dismayed at them.
 For the customs of the people are vain?
 One cuts a tree out of the forest, the work of the hands of the workman, with the axe.
 They deck it with silver and with gold; they fasten it with nails and with hammers that it not move.’

-The next time someone says they want to put Christ back into Christmas, humbly and sweetly–don’t be hateful–ask them, “How do you put the Messiah back into something He was never part of?”
-Expect them to gape at you, speechless for a moment.
-But hopefully, once they have recovered, they will ask you to explain your strange comment.
+The next time someone says they want to put Christ back into Christmas, humbly and sweetly–don’t be hateful–ask them, “How do you put the Messiah back into something He was never a part of?”
+Hopefully, after they have recovered, they’ll ask you to explain this strange comment.
 That, my dear readers, will be your open door.
-May you walk through it gracefully, with honey on your lips.
+As my pastor, Matthew Miller has taught me, walk through that door with honey on your lips, for we are all on a journey, growing in grace and truth, from glory to glory!